aviyaoha/pro1010/README.md

 The Portfolio Website is a personal showcase of my skills, projects, and achievements.
 It serves as a dynamic and interactive resume, providing visitors with insights into my professional journey, areas of expertise, and the projects I've worked on.
 This online portfolio is designed to leave a lasting impression and convey my passion for technology and creativity.

-## Technologies Used

-List the technologies, languages, and frameworks used in your project.

 ## Key Features

 -Home Page: A visually appealing introduction that welcomes visitors and provides a brief overview of who I am.